 Gareth Williams was appointed to our Board of Directors in January 2014.
-Currently Mr. Williams serves as the Non-Executive Director of YSC and as an independent director of SAGA plc.
-He also served as the advisor to the CEO of Diageo plc till June, 2014.
-Prior to his appointment to our Board, he was Director of Human Resources at Diageo plc, one of the world's leading premium drink companies.
+Presently, Mr. Williams serves as a member of the Board of Trustees of Cicely Saunders International, a charity that funds research and education on palliative care.
+Mr. Williams also serves as an independent director of SAGA plc.
+He served as a Chairman of YSC until November 2017.
+He also served as a member of the Board of YSC from 2013 to 2017.
+He also served as the advisor to the Chief Executive Officer of Diageo plc until June 2014.
+Prior to his appointment to our Board, he was Director, Human Resources at Diageo plc, one of the world's leading premium drink companies.
 Prior to taking over as Head of Human Resources at Diageo in January 1999, Mr. Williams held a series of key positions in HR at Grand Metropolitan, plc in North America and the UK from 1984 to 1998, leading up to the merger with Guinness that formed Diageo.
 Before joining Grand Metropolitan, he spent 10 years with Ford of Britain in a number of HR roles.
 Mr. Williams graduated with a Bachelor of Arts degree in Economics from the Warwick University.
-The business address of Mr. Williams is High Trees, Wildernesse Avenue, Sevenoaks, Kent TN15 0EA, UK.
+The business address of Mr. Williams is High Tees, Wildernesse Avenue, Sevenoaks, Kent TN15 0EA, United Kingdom.

 John Freeland was appointed to our Board of Directors in September 2014.
-Mr. Freeland is the Chairman and Co-founder of Surface Architectural Supply Inc. He is also the founder of JF Fitness of North America.
-He was on the Board of Compuware Corporation during the year 2014.
+Currently, Mr. Freeland is the Chairman and Co-founder of Surface Architectural Supply Inc, Chairman and founder of JF Manufacturing LLC and he is the founder of JF Fitness of North America.
+He is on the Board of Scout Logic, Inc. He was on the Board of Compuware Corporation during the year 2014.
 He brings over 35 years of experience to WNS.
-Most recently he was the CEO of Symphony Information Resources, Inc. (IRI) from October 2007 to May, 2012, a leading global provider of information, insights and decision solutions.
-In his previous roles, he was President - Worldwide Operations for salesforce.com and a Managing Partner at Accenture in the areas of global Insurance and global

-Customer Relationship Management.
-During his 26 year career at Accenture, he was also appointed a member of Accenture's executive Committee.
-Mr. Freeland has a Bachelor of Arts degree in Economics and a Master of Business Administration degree from Columbia University.
-The business address for Mr. Freeland is 1241, Gulf of Mexico Drive, Apt 1103 Longboat Key, Florida 34228, US.
+Most recently he was the Chief Executive Officer of Symphony Information Resources, Inc. from October 2007 to May 2012, a leading global provider of information, insights and decision solutions.
+In his previous roles, he was President-Worldwide Operations for salesforce.com and a Managing Partner at Accenture in the areas of global Insurance and global Customer Relationship Management.
+During his 26-year career at Accenture, he was also appointed a member of Accenture's executive committee.
+Mr. Freeland has a Bachelor of Arts degree in Economics and a Master of Business Administration from Columbia University.
+The business address of Mr. Freeland is 435 East 52nd Street, Apartment 8B, NY, NY 10022, USA.